Light Vector Dark Matter via a Magnetic Dipole Portal: Bridging Direct Detection and Fixed-Target Searches: Freeze-Out Relic Density

 The relic density of DM, measured by \textit{Planck}~\cite{Planck:2018vyg} to be $\Omega_{\text{DM,obs}}h^2 = 0.120 \pm 0.001$, is enforced in our analysis in the so-called \textit{relic targets}, i.e.\ the contours in the parameter space that reproduce this observed value.
 The Boltzmann equation governing the cosmological DM number density, $n_{\text{DM}}$, is given by,

 where $H$ is the Hubble rate, and $\langle \sigma v_{\rm rel} \rangle$ is the thermally averaged cross section of DM annihilation.
-We have implemented the model in \feynrules \cite{Alloul:2013bka}, computed thermally averaged cross sections and solve the Boltzmann equation under the freeze-out approximation \cite{Gondolo:1990dk} to calculate the relic density in terms of the model parameters, using an in-house developed Boltzmann solver in conjunction with \micromegas \cite{Belanger:2013oya}.
-For sub-GeV DM, annihilations into hadronic final states become important because, below the QCD confinement temperature, quarks no longer exist as free particles~\cite{Izaguirre:2015zva,Ilten:2018crw,PDG}.
+We have implemented the model in \feynrules \cite{Alloul:2013bka}, computed the thermally averaged cross sections, and solved the Boltzmann equation under the freeze-out approximation \cite{Gondolo:1990dk} to calculate the relic density in terms of the model parameters.
+We use an in-house developed Boltzmann solver in conjunction with \micromegas \cite{Belanger:2013oya} computed thermally averaged cross sections.
+For sub-GeV DM, annihilations into hadronic final states become important since below the QCD confinement temperature, quarks no longer exist as free particles~\cite{Izaguirre:2015zva,Ilten:2018crw,PDG}.
 We therefore incorporate these hadronic channels when determining the relic targets, where they appear as resonances at DM masses satisfying \(m_{\text{DM}} \simeq m_H/2\), with \(m_H\) the mass of the corresponding hadron.

-In this model, DM may annihilate into either dark-sector or SM particles, with the dominant channels determined by the parameter regime.
-For small values of $\zeta$, the model enters the \textit{forbidden} regime~\cite{DAgnolo:2015ujb}, in which DM predominantly annihilates into dark-sector states.
+In this model, DM may annihilate into either dark sector or SM particles, with the dominant channels determined by the parameter regime.
+The thermally averaged cross sections for each process are... \secref{section:relic_density_processes} For small values of $\zeta$, the model enters the \textit{secluded annihilation} regime~\cite{Pospelov:2007mp}, in which DM predominantly annihilates into dark sector states.
 In this case, the process shown on the left of Fig.~\ref{fig:DMannihilation_diagrams} controls the relic abundance.
 Additional channels, such as $X^+ X^- \to Z'\, \Sigma_D^{0}$, $X^+ X^- \to Z'\, \Phi_D^{0}$, and co-annihilations like $X^{+}\Sigma_D^{-} \to Z'\Phi_D^{0}$ and $X^{+}\Sigma_D^{-} \to Z'Z'$, are also included, though they contribute less than 10\% to the total thermally averaged cross section $\langle \sigma v_{\rm rel} \rangle$.

 For larger values of $\zeta$ ($\sin\zeta \gtrsim 10^{-2}$), the model transitions to the \textit{direct annihilation} regime, where DM primarily annihilates into SM final states.
 In this case, channels such as $X^+ X^- \to e^+ e^-$, $\mu^+ \mu^-$, or hadronic states determine the relic density, with the co-annihilation process $X^+ \Sigma_D^- \to \text{SM}$ providing a subdominant contribution.